Berlin Hauptbahnhof: Opening ceremony

-On 26 May 2006, the station was ceremonially opened by Chancellor Angela Merkel, who arrived together with transport minister Wolfgang Tiefensee in a specially chartered InterCityExpress from Leipzig.
+On 26 May 2006, the station was ceremonially opened by Chancellor Angela Merkel, who arrived together with transport minister Wolfgang Tiefensee in a specially chartered Intercity Express from Leipzig.
 A "Symphony of Light" was performed immediately following the dedication.
 Reamonn and BAP performed at the station, and there were also events at the other new stations: Gesundbrunnen, Potsdamer Platz and Südkreuz.
 Berlin Hauptbahnhof officially went into operation on 28 May 2006.

 The opening ceremony was marred by an attack by a drunken 16-year-old wielding a knife, who stabbed members of the public leaving the ceremony.
 Forty-one people were wounded, six seriously, before the youth was arrested.
 According to police, the youth said he could not remember his act of violence and denied it.
 One of the first stabbing victims was HIV-positive, leading to worries that other victims may have been infected, although this did not prove to be the case.
 The youth was charged with attempted murder, and was sentenced to seven years in prison for attempted manslaughter in 33 cases in 2007.

 Since opening

 On 18 January 2007, two steel beams of the south-west façade were torn loose during European windstorm Kyrill.
 One of them, an 8.4 m-long beam weighing 1.35 t, dropped 40 m onto a staircase below, and the other impacted and damaged a third beam.
 The station had suffered some flooding and had been evacuated due to the complete cancellation of train service in Germany.
 Consequently, nobody was injured and the station was cleared for reopening the following day.
 The beams had not been welded or bolted in place but laid down like shelves in a bookcase.
 In the next days extra lugs were welded to the remaining beams to secure them in place and the station declared stormproof on 23 January.

 The Berlin U-Bahn line U55 opened in August 2009, connecting Hauptbahnhof with the Brandenburger Tor station.
 In December 2020 the line was extended to Alexanderplatz and it became part of line U5.

 The airport express line was connected to the new Berlin Brandenburg Airport in 2020.
 It still has a travel time of 30 minutes.

 The rail bridge construction leading into the upper level of the station forms a curve, and some of the screws holding it in place have loosened.
 This required a €25 million reconstruction which involved the closure of the upper level rail tracks during a 3-month period in summer 2015.

 In 2022, the train station became a key gateway for tens of thousands of refugees fleeing Ukraine and entering Germany.
 The station's basement became a makeshift processing point where refugees received supplies and directed to temporary accommodation or their next destination.